mesosphere/dcos-docs-site/pages/dkp/konvoy/2.3/getting-started/index.md

 ---
 layout: layout.pug
 navigationTitle: Getting Started
-title: getting-started
+title: Getting Started
 menuWeight: 30
 excerpt: Install a DKP cluster
 beta: false
 enterprise: false
 ---

-When installing DKP for a project, line-of-business, or enterprise, the first step is to determine the infrastructure on which you want to deploy.
+When installing DKP for a project, line-of-business, or enterprise, the first step is to determine the infrastructure provider on which you want to deploy.

 For example, you can:

-- Install on a public cloud infrastructure, such as Amazon Web Services (AWS) or Azure.
+- Install on a public cloud infrastructure provider, such as Amazon Web Services (AWS) or Azure.
 - Install on an internal network on-premises with a physical (bare metal) or virtual infrastructure.
 - Install on air-gapped Edge.